woossi0/suite/docs/usermanual/source/intro/extensions.rst

 The Vector Tiles extension adds a number of output formats to GeoServer that deliver geographic data to a browser or other client application in tiles which using a vector representation of the features in the tile.
 Vector tiles improve the performance of maps fast while offering full client-side design flexibility.

 For more information on Vector Tiles, please see the :ref:`dataadmin.vectortiles` section.

-.. _intro.extensions.wps:

-WPS
----

-The WPS extension adds the ability for GeoServer to support and publish the Web Processing Service (WPS).
-WPS is a protocol for hosting and executing geospatial processes, bringing geospatial analysis to the client/server model.

-For more information on WPS in Boundless Server, please see the :ref:`processing` section.